Frequently Asked Questions

 Is art therapy only for kids?

 No!
 Self-expression through creativity is a lifelong opportunity!
 Children often connect well with art therapy because their natural forms of expression and self reflection are through art and play.
-Art therapy can be a great fit for individuals of all ages who feel less comfortable talking and would prefer to be doing something.
+While I focus on supporting kids in my practice, art therapy can be a great fit for individuals of all ages who feel less comfortable talking and would prefer to be doing something.

 Yes!
 There are so many non-verbal ways we can connect and communicate.
 Talking is not necessary for the process – that’s one of the things I love about it!